 Crochet patterns don't get any easier than this one!
-This is just about the most basic crochet scarf pattern you could ask for, which makes it the perfect crochet accessory pattern for beginners to learn how to crochet a scarf.
-In addition to being an easy pattern, it's written for people who don't have extensive experience reading crochet patterns.
+This is just about the most basic crochet scarf pattern you could ask for, which makes it the perfect crochet accessory pattern for beginners.
+Not only is this pattern an easy way to make a scarf, but it's also written for people who don't have extensive experience reading crochet patterns.
 There aren't abbreviations and there are a lot of tips to help you along the way.

 There are only two crochet stitches you'll need to know for this crochet scarf pattern: the chain stitch and the single crochet stitch.
 If you haven't learned how to do these stitches yet, make sure that you practice those first and then come back to this pattern.

 Materials You Will Need to Crochet This Scarf

-- Yarn: You will need at least five ounces of worsted weight yarn to crochet this beginner's scarf.
-Figure out what fiber type of yarn you'd like to buy for this project—wool, cotton, acrylic, etc.—and pick it up from a local craft store.
-If you want to make a wide scarf, go for at least seven ounces of the yarn.
+- Yarn: You will need at least 5 ounces/150 grams of worsted weight yarn to crochet this beginner's scarf.
+Figure out what fiber type of yarn you'd like to use for this project—wool, cotton, acrylic, etc. If you want to make a wide scarf, go for at least 7 ounces/200 grams of the yarn.
 The yarn label lists the ounces/grams.
 The sample uses four skeins of KnitPicks Swish Worsted in Conch.